 6.1 Budget Development

-Each Contractor must develop a budget that will enable it to comply with uniform administrative requirements to compare actual expenditures or outlays with budgeted amounts for each grant or subgrant.
+Each Grantee must develop a budget that will enable it to comply with uniform administrative requirements to compare actual expenditures or outlays with budgeted amounts for each grant or subgrant.

-6.2 Submission Requirements
+6.2 Budget Submission Requirements

 A budget shall be submitted to the Agency within prescribed timeframes and in the prescribed formats to satisfy federal or state law, or contractual requirements.